OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ```

 * **Client Process**:

     * The client implements an OPAE interface and a library to access the ASE platform functionality including MMIO,
     Buffer management, and session control.
 The features available depend on the platform you specify at build time.
     These functions are available using the OPAE API.
+    * The client process also provides a physical memory model that simulates the RTL AFU access to physical
+    addresses.
+The physical memory model simulates address translation from virtual addresses to physical addresses.
     * A compiled program compiles and links to the ASE implementation of OPAE library.
 All OPAE calls route to ASE
     instead of the OPAE platform driver.